 While the cost of life insurance coverage depends on a lot of variables like age, sex, overall health and type of policy, it typically costs far less than people think.

-In fact, for healthy people under age 40, a $500,000 20-year term policy can be less than $37 per month for men and $33 for women.
-If you're under age 30, it can cost less than $30 per month.2
+How much does life insurance cost?
+For healthy adults under 40, a $500,000 20-year term policy typically costs $24-$37 per month, depending on age and gender.
+If you're under age 30, it can cost less than $30 per month.1

 Naturally, as you age, buying life insurance becomes more expensive because your health declines and the odds of dying sooner increase.
 So lock your rate in now while you're young and healthy and save yourself from paying a higher premium later.